justin2004/weblog/reason-over/README.md

 > The most important role of UNIX is to provide a file system.

-That is partly because files are a great way to allow interprocess communication to be blending with human interaction.
+That is partly because files are a great way to allow interprocess communication to be blended with human interaction.

 I got excited again thinking that I could implement something like remote reasoning using UNIX thinking a.k.a [Small, Sharp tools](https://www.brandur.org/small-sharp-tools).